 All other uses (Royal Borough of Kensington and Chelsea)

-Further information on the Mayor of London’s CIL is available from the Greater London Authority (GLA)'s webpage:
+Further information on the Mayor of London’s CIL is available from the London Assembly's webpage:

 What pays CIL?